yulanvanoppen/ZIBGe-GLMM/README.md

 ## DISCLAIMER
 _All software in this repository is covered by this disclaimer:_

 While every effort is made to deliver high quality products, no guarantee is made that the products are free from defects.
-The software is provided “as is," and you use the software at your own risk.
+The software is provided "as is", and you use the software at your own risk.

 No warranties are made as to performance, merchantability, fitness for a particular purpose, or any other warranties whether expressed or implied.